 - The next thing you need to do is to liquefy the butter.
-You can liquefy the butter by putting it in a microwave.
+You can liquefy the butter by putting it in a microwave for about 30 - 60 seconds.
 You can also use hands for liquefying the butter.
 However, this needs some practice, therefore, it’s better to go with microwave.

 - After applying butter, you need to tie your hair.
 More shea butter or coconut oil can be added during twisting.

 - Until all your hair are filled with shea butter, keep on repeating these steps.
-After you have applied the butter, leave it for about half hour.
-Leave it for a night, if you want to see better results.
+After you have applied the butter, leave it for about half an hour.
+Then wash your hair with water and apply hair conditioner.

 Other benefits of shea butter

-Some other benefits of shea butter have been mentioned below:
+Some other benefits of shea butter have been mentioned below (4, 5, 6):

 Stearic acids and linolenic acids are present in shea butter, which give healing properties to shea butter.
 When these fatty acids come in contact with alkali, they don’t go through the process of saponification (production of soap from fats).
 As shea butter is non-saponifiable, therefore, it has the ability of healing the skin.
 Shea butter is helpful against different skin conditions like rashes, scars, tanning, burns, insect bites, arthritis, muscle fatigue and stings.